mvolfik/mvolfik.github.io/src/pages/index.md

       culture allows me to get maximum insight and learning opportunities at this position.
 ---

 Hello!
-My name is Matěj and I'm from Tábor, Czech Republic.
-This May I graduated from high school and I'm continuing my studies of Computer Science at the Faculty of Mathematics and Physics at Charles University in Prague.
-I'm currently employed at the Czech startup [Apify](https://apify.com) in the role of a _Node.js engineer / Web Automation developer_.
+My name is Matěj and I'm from Prague, Czech Republic.
+I'm currently in the first year of Bc. in Computer Science at the Faculty of Mathematics and Physics at Charles University.
+I'm also part-time employed at the Czech startup [Apify](https://apify.com) in the role of a _Node.js engineer / Web Automation developer_.

+<p class="noprint">Here
-Here you can find a showcase of my previous work and what technologies I enjoy working with.
-Apart from my current job at Apify, where I'm enjoying the possibility to work with and learn from experienced engineers with many different expertises, when I was at high school I worked on several projects of my own and I also made a few minor contributions to various open-source projects.
+you can find a showcase of my previous work and what technologies I enjoy working with.
+Apart from my current job at Apify, where I'm enjoying the possibility to work with and learn from experienced engineers with many different expertises, when I was at high school I worked on several projects of my own and I also made a few minor contributions to various open-source projects.</p>